Offices remain key for staff development – survey

 The survey also found that a large majority (71%) of employers believe being in the office offers employees from less wealthy backgrounds opportunities that wouldn't be accessible if they always worked from home.
 Employers see the role of the office as multifaceted, with the majority of businesses (72%) saying their offices play a significant role in helping to educate and upskill local communities, showing offices are woven into the fabric of local communities.
 Additionally, four out of five say that being in the office allows different generations of employees to learn from each other.

-The survey of employers found that gender topped the list of learning and development topics in the last year – 62% conducted training or employee education on gender equality, while 58% have offered racial equality training.
+The survey of employers found that equality topped the list of learning and development topics in the last year – 62% conducted training or employee education on equality, while 58% have offered racial equality training.
 Almost half (46%) had offered broad climate change awareness training.
 Digital acceleration is a priority for the majority of businesses with six out of ten (61%) companies offering training targeted at supporting their organisation’s digital transformation.

 Over half of organisations (52%) have offered employees who joined during the pandemic training programmes to catch up on missed learning and development opportunities, with a further 31% planning to this year.